Tupacula/UKokoro/README.md

 guiding line in Atom, and you can see row:column in the lower left.
 For dialogue, you can avoid this just by pressing enter and starting a new line directly (everything's in the quotes, and the new line of code DOES NOT make a new line in the Ren'Py texy).

-For more complicated things, do it in one line at first, but ask James if you need help.
+### EXECUTABLE FILE CAN BE FOUND ON GOOGLE DRIVE [HERE](https://drive.google.com/file/d/1IqCvbWeUix3QGxpP4ttZYTCTKpUvD7BB/view?usp=sharing)